-246. FOLLOW-UP REVIEW OF THE 1989 ANALY-SIS OF THE MANAGEMENT AND OPERA-TION OF THE CENTRAL DATA PROCESS-ING AUTHORITY, August 21, 1990, 22 pages tional Review of the Central Data Processing Authority contained eight recommendations to improve CDPA's management information systems, management process, and the Education Institute.
+246. FOLLOW-UP REVIEW OF THE 1989 ANALY-SIS OF THE MANAGEMENT AND OPERA-TION OF THE CENTRAL DATA PROCESS-ING AUTHORITY, August 21, 1990, 22 pages

+The PEER Committee's 1989 Management and Operational Review of the Central Data Processing Authority contained eight recommendations to improve CDPA's management information systems, management process, and the Education Institute.
 PEER's follow-up found that CDPA addressed all eight recommendations in a constructive and timely manner.